FAQs

 Do you offer summer programming?

-Studies demonstrate that time away from academics can result in lost knowledge and skills, especially in math and reading.
-This loss, compounded over time, contributes to the achievement gap between students who require more time to process information, and their peers.
-Students who undertake summer learning can master material they did not learn during the previous school year, develop a strong writing foundation, establish good work habits, develop essential skills and helpful learning strategies, prepare for next year’s curriculum, catch up, and learn at their own pace.
+Studies demonstrate that time away from academic work can result in lost knowledge and skills, especially in math and reading.
+This loss, compounded over time, contributes to the achievement gap between students who require more time to process information and their peers.
+Students who undertake summer learning can master material they did not learn during the previous school year, develop a strong writing foundation, establish good work habits, cultivate essential skills and helpful learning strategies, prepare for next year’s curriculum, catch up, and learn at their own pace.

 How will I know that my child is progressing?